movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Dirty-metadata, delayed-reference, or reservation high-water marks.
 * Memory pressure or explicit administrative sync.

-The first implementation can have one transaction generation at a time.
+The implemented state machine has one transaction generation at a time.
 A committer changes OPEN to CLOSING, prevents new joins, and waits for existing handles.
-New writers sleep until the commit publishes a fresh OPEN transaction.
-This pauses modification during commit I/O, but it still batches many concurrent operations and is substantially different from serializing and committing every change.
+New writers sleep until the future commit path publishes a fresh OPEN transaction.
+This will pause modification during commit I/O, but still batches many concurrent operations and is substantially different from serializing and committing every change.

 A later version may create transaction N+1 while N commits.
 That requires careful root versioning, pinned-space ownership, ordered-extent assignment, and